ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/data/labelled-skyspark-data/README.md

 - the updated csv files with the `Anomaly` column updated.
 Manual labelling done using the Shiny app in `/code/labeller-app/`
 - a summary spreadsheet listing the labelled anomaly events with any questions/comments
 - an image folder corresponding to each sensor with snapshots from the app (the summary spreadsheet provides information on the images)
+- note that the datatime column in the files are in UTC

 | **Sensor Name**                                               | **File Name**           | **Image Folder**      |
 | :------------------------------------------------------------ | :---------------------- | :------------------ |